Coronavirus: diabetes and endocrinology service update

 The department of diabetes, endocrinology and metabolism has been active in the field of obesity management and bariatric surgery for 30 years.

 The regional service is provided jointly by Guy’s and St Thomas’ and King’s College Hospitals.
-Both offer comprehensive medical and surgical services for the treatment of adolescents and adults with obesity and medical services are delivered at both sites.
+Both offer full medical and surgical services for the treatment of young people and adults with obesity and medical services.

-The Guy’s and St Thomas’ service is provided by a team based at Guy’s Hospital, including three consultant physicians, liaison psychiatrists, clinical nurse specialists, and two specialist dietitians in a dedicated environment with chairs and facilities suitable for management of patients with severe weight problems.
+The Guy’s and St Thomas’ service is provided by a team based at Guy’s Hospital, including consultant physicians, liaison psychiatrists and psychologists, diabetes nurse specialists, and specialist bariatric dietitians.
+The service is in a dedicated environment with chairs and facilities suitable for patients with severe weight problems.

 The department has close links with local primary care organisations, charities with an interest in obesity disorders and patient groups.